BFurkan/SecondBind-Assesment/ReadMe.md

   password: 'your_postgres_password',
   port: 5432,
 });
 Running the Application
-Start the backend server:
+1. Start the backend server:

-In the project root SecondBind-Assesment Folder, run the following command:
+In the project root SecondBind-Assesment folder, run the following command:

+bash
+Copy code
 node server.js
 The backend server will run on http://localhost:3001.

-Start the frontend server:
+2. Start the frontend server:
 Navigate to the /client directory and start the frontend:

+bash
+Copy code
 npm start
 The frontend app will run on http://localhost:3000.